anpaz/uw-490q-au20/Homework1/README.md

 Once you have the adder, what would it take to implement an in-place substractor? i.e. an operation that given two qubit registers as arguments, `x` and `y`, leaves the state of register `x` constant and changes the state of register `y` to be `|y - x>`.

-When complete, send the `.qs` file with the answers.

 ## Extra credit: Complete the Deutsch-Jozsa and Grover Search algorithm Katas.

-These Kata can be found in the /DeutschJozsaAlgorithm and /GroversAlgorithm folders accordingly of the [QuantumKatas repository](https://github.com/microsoft/QuantumKatas.git).
+These Katas can be found in the /DeutschJozsaAlgorithm and /GroversAlgorithm folders accordingly of the [QuantumKatas repository](https://github.com/microsoft/QuantumKatas.git).
 Clone the repository and complete the Kata locally.
 You may complete this exercise using either the Jupyter Notebook of the Q# version of the Katas.
 Once completed, send the entire GroversAlgorithm folder with your changes.